-Recently a commenter known as: Who reacted to this recycled essay (and again on his own blog here…I guess I’m “another journal”, referenced in the title, although he neither mentioned my name not provided a link to my blog).
+Recently a commenter known as: Who reacted to (and again on his own blog …I guess I’m “another journal”, referenced in the title, although he neither mentioned my name not provided a link to my blog).

 You once wrote: “As an individualist, I support the freedom of another to self destruct, as long as there are no other victims.”

 And later, aware of a degree of contradiction or paradox, “No one is an island.”